astropy/astropy/docs/units/equivalencies.rst

 Parallax Units
 ^^^^^^^^^^^^^^
-`~astropy.units.equivalencies.parallax` is a function that returns an equivalency list to handle conversions between degrees of arc and units of length.
+`~astropy.units.equivalencies.parallax` is a function that returns an equivalency list to handle conversions between angles and length.

-Length and degrees are not normally convertible, so `~astropy.units.core.UnitBase.to` raises an exception::
+Length and angles are not normally convertible, so `~astropy.units.core.UnitBase.to` raises an exception::

   >>> from astropy import units as u